 Stimulant Addiction Treatment

 The most difficult and important step in recovering from any addiction is making the decision to quit.
-Once you’ve made that decision, there are several options for inpatient rehab and counseling that can help you overcome your addiction.
-If you’re ready to take your life back, get in touch with someone who can help now.
+Once you’ve made that decision, there are several options for inpatient or outpatient rehab and counseling that can help you overcome your addiction.
+If you’re ready to take your life back, reach out to a treatment provider today.

-There are many inpatient treatment centers across the country that offer the tools necessary to beat addiction.
+There are many inpatient and outpatient treatment centers across the country that offer the tools necessary to beat addiction.
 These centers can help those hooked on dangerous, illicit stimulants like meth or cocaine as well as those addicted to prescription stimulants such as Ritalin or Adderall.
-Some of the best treatment centers for stimulants include:

 The first step of treating an addiction to stimulants is detox.
 During detox, doctors manage the physical part of the addiction by getting the stimulants out of the person’s system.
 Detox typically lasts up to a week, but could last longer depending on the severity of the addiction.

 Those who abused stimulants more frequently, in larger doses and over a longer period of time take longer to detox.

 The type of stimulant used affects how long it takes to detox.
 People addicted to cocaine tend to have a short detox time compared to those addicted to prescription stimulants such as Adderall.
 Prescription stimulants are designed to last longer and build up in the body over time, so it takes longer for the body to rid itself of them.
 The withdrawal period for prescription stimulants is also usually longer.
 Common withdrawal symptoms experienced by people addicted to stimulants include:

 - Intense cravings